 Located on the grounds of the palace of the former rulers, the Chogyals of Sikkim.
 Built in traditionally Sikkimese style, it is the capital’s most accessible monastery and has interesting murals and images of the Buddhist pantheon.

 Initiated by the late 16th Karmapa, the institute is housed in the adjoining building of the Rumtek Monastery.
 The Jamyang Khang Primary School meant for 5 years of primary monastic studies is also located here.

 Permanent Flower Show

 An important seat of the Nyingma order, the Enchey Monastery meaning the Solitary temple, was originally built with the solace that no other construction would be allowed near it is built on the site blessed by Lama Druptob Karpo, a tantric master known for his flying powers.
-This 200-year-old Monastery has in its premises images of god, goddesses and other religious objects.
+This 200-year-old Monastery has on its premises images of gods, goddesses, and other religious objects.
 Every year around January ‘Chaam’ or religious masked dance is performed with great fanfare for two days. it is situated adjoining the Sinolchu Tourist Lodge, 3 km from Gangtok Town.

 In spite of its name, this is essentially a botanical garden in a green and landscaped fold in the hills.
 Paths wind down past streams, tree ferns, and flower beds.
 At the bottom are enormous conservatories where masses of orchid plants thrive in their preferred environment.